SonjaDogg/Stort-verkefni-1/README.md

 ## GENERAL ORGANISATION OF THE PROJECT

-The exercise has three html files, one for each page.
+The exercise has four html files, one for each page.
 These are:

-* index.html
+* index.html      - front page of the project
-* um.html
+* um.html         - about page
-* form.html
+* form.html       - form page
+* elements.html   - elements page

 Each html file refers to the css files:

 * grid.css
 * styleguide.css
 * styles.css

 To construct the css files several scss files have been used.
 The reason for this is to have a much cleaner and more structured organisation of css of the project.
 All the scss files are written using SASS and translated using node-sass tool from the package manager npm.
 The scss files in the project are:

-* styles.scss
+* styles.scss     - contains all the styles for the project
-* button.scss
+* button.scss     - styles for the buttons on all .html pages
-* card.scss
+* card.scss       - styles for the cards on index.html
-* cardlist.scss
+* cardlist.scss   - styles for the cardlist on index.html
-* field.scss
+* field.scss      - styles for input fields on form.html
-* footer.scss
+* footer.scss     - styles for the footer on all .html pages
-* footer2.scss
-* grid.scss
+* grid.scss       - styles for the grid on all .html pages
-* header.scss
+* header.scss     - styles for the header on all .html pages
-* heading.scss
+* heading.scss    - styles for the headings on all .html pages
-* perk.scss
+* perk.scss       - styles for index.html
-* text.scss
+* text.scss       - styles for all text on all .html pages

 ## AUTHORS

 Sonja Dögg Halldórsdóttir: sdh21@hi.is
-Unnur Ása Bjarnadóttir: uab1@hi.is
+Unnur Bjarnadóttir: uab1@hi.is
 Daniel Crespo Munoz: dcm2@hi.is